carsonyl/pypac/docs/user_guide.rst

 Understand that this is an overly broad solution: while it allows your request to proceed and be decrypted for inspection by your network proxy (an entity that you ostensibly trust), it also disables SSL certificate verification entirely.
-This means you request may be vulnerable to MITM attacks further down the line.
+This means requests may be vulnerable to MITM attacks.

 What's missing